koumay/syrianarchive-investigations/drafts/National Hospital, Maarat al Numaan.md

 ## Background of The national hospital of Marret al-Numan

-The national hospital of Maarat al-Numan is a hospital located on the Aleppo-Damascus international highway.
+The National Hospital of Maarat al-Numan is a hospital located on the Aleppo-Damascus international highway.
 It sits between three governorates: 60km north of Hama city, 80km south of Aleppo and 50km southeast of Idlib.

 The hospital was [founded in 1984](http://www.esyria.sy/eidleb/index.php?p=stories&category=round&filename=201003101520125) and was supplied with medical equipment worth 6.9 million Euro.
 The hospital sits on an area of 70 thousand square meters, consists of three floors, contains all medical departments and has an annex building for doctors, and another building of outpatient clinics and it serves about 30.000 monthly beneficiaries.

-On Feb 4th, 2018, local reports [including videos published](https://www.youtube.com/watch?v=d6oF9r2oFv0) by the Syrian Civil Defense, claim that the national hospital was targeted by multiple airstrikes.
+On Feb 4th, 2018, local reports [including videos published](https://www.youtube.com/watch?v=d6oF9r2oFv0) by the Syrian Civil Defense, claim that the National Hospital was targeted by multiple airstrikes.

 ## Previous attacks

-The national hospital of Marrat al-Numaan was previously attacked on 2 April 2017.
+The National Hospital of Marrat al-Numaan was previously attacked on 2 April 2017.
 The Syrian Archive has [published an in-depth open source investigation](https://syrianarchive.org/en/investigations/Medical-Facilities-Under-Fire/Incident-1.html) regarding that attack.

 ## What Happened

 On 4 February 2018 at 21:19, a citizen journalist named Anas Al Marwai (who lives in Maarat al-Numaan) [published a video](https://www.facebook.com/100010399271536/videos/559320804424557/) on his Facebook page in which he states: "A huge explosion as a result of Russian warplanes missiles at the national hospital in Maarat al-Numan."

-Idlib Health Directorate separately published [a post on their Facebook page](https://www.facebook.com/Idleb.Health.Directorate/posts/1200613503375336) at 21:21 stating: "Russian warplanes directly targeted the national hospital in Maarat al-Numan, and the aircraft monitors interception calls between the driving room in Hameimim base, heard the air force stating they would repeat the targeting of the hospital."
+Idlib Health Directorate separately published [a post on their Facebook page](https://www.facebook.com/Idleb.Health.Directorate/posts/1200613503375336) at 21:21 stating: "Russian warplanes directly targeted the National Hospital in Maarat al-Numan, and the aircraft monitors interception calls between the driving room in Hameimim base, heard the air force stating they would repeat the targeting of the hospital."
 See below:

 ![national07](assets/national07.png)